| | | | | |

 Simucube 3 Pro Direct Drive Wheelbase

-Honestly, every Simucube product is a flagship product – that’s kind of the point of the brand.
-But the SC3 Pro is where most people land – 25 Nm is enough to be genuinely immersive without your arms giving up after an hour of GT3.
+Every Simucube product is a flagship product – that’s kind of the point of the brand.
+But the SC3 Pro is where most people land – 25 Nm is enough to be properly immersive without your arms giving up after an hour of GT3.
+It’s also the standout in-stock SC3 wheelbase right now at €1,656 – the SC3 Ultimate sits at €3,463 and is regularly out of stock, the SC3 Sport at €1,405 is the entry point if budget’s the deciding factor.

-With the Simucube 3 range, Simucube have completely redesigned the package: the Control Box integrates the power supply and emergency stop directly into the wheelbase unit, which dramatically simplifies cable management compared to the Simucube 2.
+With the Simucube 3 range, Simucube have completely redesigned the package – the Control Box integrates the power supply and emergency stop directly into the wheelbase unit, which dramatically simplifies cable management compared to the Simucube 2.

 From what I’ve read, the SC3 Pro’s FFB is cleaner and more detailed than the SC2 – which was already very good.
 The 23-bit encoder is probably the reason; 8 million steps vs the SC2’s 4 million means finer texture in what you feel.

-Again, I don’t mind some roughness in my FFB – I had a really good setup with the DD2 where some of the noise / cogging was quite helpful and revealed qualities about the DD2 that I think a lot of sim racers miss.
+Mind you, I don’t mind some roughness in my FFB – I had a really good setup with the DD2 where some of the noise / cogging was quite helpful and revealed qualities about the DD2 that I think a lot of sim racers miss.
 Anyway…

 • 25 Nm peak torque (ample headroom for all racing disciplines)